 Bilbo slips away in the confusion but has to fight a lone goblin; the two fall further into the abyss.
 While the goblins take the dwarves to their king, the Great Goblin (Barry Humphries), Bilbo awakens to see Gollum (Andy Serkis) attacking and killing his unconscious goblin.
 Gollum drops a gold ring and Bilbo puts it in his pocket.
 A short time later, Gollum discovers the hobbit and alternately threatens and wheedles as Bilbo points his sword at him.
 They agree on a contest of riddles: if Bilbo wins, Gollum will show him the way out; if Bilbo loses, Gollum will eat him.

 Elsewhere in the goblin caves, the king notices the dwarves' swords and recoils from the sight of Orcrist, known to his people as "Goblin Cleaver."
 He orders the dwarves killed and sends a message to Azog, giving the location of the dwarves.
 As the goblins move in, there is a sudden white burst and everyone is stunned.
 Gandalf appears and urges the dwarves to run.
 They gather their swords and rush down the rickety wooden walkways that traverse the goblins' cavern in an exciting and physics-defying chase.
+As they cross a last wooden bridge, the Goblin King bursts upward on them.
+Gandalf kills him, slitting his throat with Glamdring.

 Bilbo and Gollum trade wits and Bilbo has the final riddle; he asks Gollum what he has in his pocket.
 (It's Gollum's ring).
 Gollum is enraged (this isn't a standard riddle) and refuses to uphold the deal.
 Bilbo slips the ring on his finger and is surprised that he has become invisible to Gollum.
 Gandalf and the dwarves reach the bottom and run past Bilbo and Gollum to escape from the goblin caves.
 Bilbo has a chance to kill Gollum but relents and just jumps over him.
 Gollum is further enraged.
 Bilbo also escapes into the daylight, where the goblins can't immediately follow.

 Without warning, Azog and his warg-riders appear and chase the group to the edge of a cliff, where they all climb trees.
 But the snarling beasts cut the branches and topple the trees.
 Gandalf catches a moth, whispers to it, and releases it.
 When Azog appears on his white warg, Thorin is stunned to see him still alive.
 Gandalf hurls pine-cone fireballs at the enemy below, and soon the area is in flames and the animals retreat.
 Cornered, Thorin decides to attack and rushes toward Azog, but is knocked down and seemingly a meal for Azog's mount.
 Bilbo joins in the counterattack, saving Thorin from death.
 The other dwarves follow.
-The orcs are gaining the upper hand when a flock of huge eagles arrives and starts tossing the orcs off the cliff and carrying the dwarves away.
+The orcs are gaining the upper hand when a flock of huge eagles arrives and start tossing the orcs off the cliff and carry the dwarves away.
 (Gandalf sent the moth to get help.)
 Finally the last tree topples but Gandalf is saved by an eagle.
-The eagles carry the group to the Carrock, a smaller mountain in the middle of a river that offers them some safety.
+The eagles carry the group to the Carrock, a smaller mountain in the middle of a river that offers them temporary safety.
 Thorin revives and is grateful to Bilbo.
 He apologizes for doubting him, saying he couldn't have been more wrong about Bilbo's bravery in battle.
 In the distance, Bilbo spots the Lonely Mountain and they all stare in awe, realizing they're that much closer to their home.

 A thrush flies toward the gates of the old dwarf redoubt and bangs on a nut.
 Inside, Smaug arouses from a pile of gold coins, opening one eye.